rabbitmq/rabbitmq-server/selenium/README.md

 These are the three github workflows that run end-to-end tests:
 - [test-management-ui.yaml](.github/workflows/test-management-ui.yaml) Runs all the test suites listed on the file [short-suite-management-ui](selenium/short-suite-management-ui).
-It tests the management ui deployed a standalone RabbitMQ server.
+It tests the management ui deployed on a 3-node cluster.
 It is invoked on every push to a branch.
 - [test-management-ui-for-prs.yaml](.github/workflows/test-management-ui.yaml) Runs all the test suites listed on the file [full-suite-management-ui](selenium/full-suite-management-ui).
-It tests the management ui deployed on a 3-node cluster using a smaller test suite.
+It tests the management ui deployed on a single docker instance.
 It is invoked on every push to a PR.
 - [test-authnz.yaml](.github/workflows/test-authnz.yaml) Runs all the test suites listed on the file [full-suite-authnz-messaging](selenium/full-suite-authnz-messaging).
 It is invoked on every push to a PR and/or branch.